llamanodes/web3-proxy/README.md

 ## Todo

+- [ ] some production configs are using 100% cpu
 - [ ] after connecting to a server, check that it gives the expected chainId
 - [ ] if the fastest server has hit rate limits, we won't be able to serve any traffic until another server is synced.
 - [ ] proper logging with useful instrumentation